cheshire-cat-ai/core/README.md

 ### GitHub Codespaces

-You can use the cat in GitHub codespaces without installing anything on your computer.
+You can try out the cat in GitHub codespaces before installing it on your computer.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/cheshire-cat-ai/core)